 If this sounds similar to what you are experiencing, read along to find some super-simple tips and tricks on how to keep your digestive system happy.

-?
-Donít worry.
+Lactose intolerant?
+Don’t worry.
 Almost all supermarkets and pharmacy store non-dairy supplemental forms of probiotics.

-are non-digestible food ingredients found in fruit and vegetables like inulin, fructo-oligosaccharide (FOS) and galacto-oligosaccharide that stimuate the growth and/or activity of certain bacteria in the colon and improve the host's health.
+Prebiotics are non-digestible food ingredients found in fruit and vegetables like inulin, fructo-oligosaccharide (FOS) and galacto-oligosaccharide that stimulate the growth and/or activity of certain bacteria in the colon and improve the host's health.

-Prebiotics not only help restore digestive health, but also boost the immune system.
+Prebiotics not only helps restore digestive health, but also boost the immune system.
 1 to 2 servings of prebiotics a day can help support the immune system, especially during the winter season.

 Foods like soybeans, wheat bran, garlic, fresh green vegetables, onions, leek, celery, bananas, rye-based bread, oats and barley are good natural sources of prebiotics.
-Adding more of these to your diet can improve digestion
+Adding more of these to your diet can improve digestion.